Purplecannon/footnote/doc/WeeklyProgress.md

 - Worked on video mirroring functionality
 - Create a separate video upload button
   - Users can now click on the video to play/pause rather than being prompted to upload another video
-- Styling for UserHome page
+- Added new styling for UserHome page
-  - design the new hologram style, create pngs, backgrounds, styled frontend
+  - designed the holographic style and create pngs/backgrounds on Canva
+  - styled background, Create button, project cards, Home title
-  - fixed backend thumbnail scaling
+  - fixed backend thumbnail scaling, implemented a window frame overlay, designed a placeholder thumbnail image
+- Designed and styled Logout button
+- Custom cursor

 #### Catherine Jin